-NP-MRD (Beta) is still undergoing development.
+The NP-MRD (Beta) is still under development.
 Please feel free to explore and use the database.
-But the interface is still being refined and the deposition might be slow.
+The interface is still being refined and the deposition might be slow.
 Please provide us with your feedback.

 What is NP-MRD?

 The NP-MRD (Natural Products Magnetic Resonance Database) is a freely available cloud-based, user-friendly, FAIR electronic database.
 NP-MRD accepts NMR data and associated metadata from newly undertaken NP studies.
 The NP-MRD accepts raw (time domain data, processed spectra, assigned chemical shifts, J-couplings, RDCs, etc.), and meta-data (structures, sources, methods, taxonomy, geospatial data, etc) from natural products ranging from purified substances to crude extracts, in all major solvents.
 The NP-MRD includes NPs such as vitamins, minerals, and probiotics as well as small molecules derived from plants, fungi, bacteria, marine organisms, or animals.
 The NP-MRD accepts, converts, and stores all major vendor NMR formats and all major NMR data exchange formats from all common NMR experiments as well as new/uncommon NMR experiments or data sets.
 The NP-MRD has an intuitive user interface for spectra/structure deposition, retrieval, search, and analysis.
 Data deposition is fast (<5 min/per spectrum), easy and intuitive, and aided by online assignment and online spectra/structure visualization tools.
 Structure and assignment validation reports are generated within 5 minutes of deposition and value-added data reports are provided to users within 24 hours of deposition, including high-quality DFT calculations of chemical shifts for a deposited structure.
 Data integrity and data quality are ensured by extensive curation efforts and the use of an objective ranking scale for all deposited data.